particle-iot/docs/src/content/hardware/certification/antenna.md

 ## NFC

 Particle Gen 3 devices can optionally be used in NFC tag mode.
-This can only be ready by a device such as a smartphone app; it cannot read tags.
+This can only be read by a device such as a smartphone app; it cannot read tags.

 The Particle NFC Antenna is available in the [retail](https://store.particle.io/products/nfc-antenna) and wholesale stores.